agodwin/ha-exercise-two/README.md

 # HomeAway Automation Exercise part 2

 ### Objective:
-## Write a suite of two automated API tests for https://api.data.gov/
+#### Write a suite of two automated API tests for https://api.data.gov/

 ### Test it:
 #### Verify Ruby, RubyGems, and Bundler are installed on your system
+  Open a console window and run the following commands to see if your environment has the basic Ruby runtime environment configured

     ruby --version
     gem --version